-Nr Functional Cluster Strategic Approach 1 Path request (annual and late/ad hoc) incl. timetable modifications FTE shall be used to align and steer the RUs needs, make the link to the IMs/RNE;Check if existing technology (PCS) can be enhanced to create a common tool fitting for the full path management cycle;Make use of existing standards (esp.
+Nr Functional Cluster Strategic Approach 1 Path request (annual and late/ad hoc) incl. timetable modifications FTE shall be used to align and steer the RUs needs, make the link to the IMs/RNE; Check if existing technology (PCS) can be enhanced to create a common tool fitting for the full path management cycle; Make use of existing standards (esp.
 TAF/TAP).
-2 Train harmonization FTE shall be used to align and steer the RUs needs, create a standard fit for use by RUs; Re-use existing standards (esp.
-TAF/TAP, potentially adapted).
-3 Temporary Capacity Re- strictions (TCR) handling - characteristic of TCR The lead remains with RNE.
-FTE shall be used to align and steer the RUs needs towards RNE.
-4 Capacity Needs Announce- ments FTE shall be used to align and steer the RUs possibilities to harmonize and deliver common formats for capacity needs.
-FTE shall make the link to RNE.
+2 Train harmonization FTE shall be used to align RUs requirements and incorporate to standards TAF/TAP TSI is seen as the backbone.
+3 Temporary Capacity Restrictions (TCR) handling characteristic of TCR The tool lead remains with RNE.
+FTE shall be used to align and steer the RUs needs.
+(Data integration and User Interface).
+4 Capacity Needs Announcements The tool lead remains with RNE.
+FTE shall be used to align and steer the RUs needs (Data integration and User Interface).
 5 Master data The lead remains with various organisations.
 FTE shall be used to align between RUs which data sources/standards shall be used.
 This shall be used by RUs to lobby towards the leading organisations to use one source/environment for different processes (might be master data AND operational data).
-6 Route Compatibility (non- safety related) The lead remains with various organisations.
+6 Route Compatibility (non-safety related) The lead remains with various organisations.
 FTE shall be used to align RUs opinions and commonly influence existing organizations for common standards, e.g. on used data.